FAQ

 Where can I see the API documentation?

-Full developer docs are at flo.finance/docs, including a quickstart, full API reference for every endpoint (mint, redeem, positions, borrow, bridge, fees), webhook contracts, idempotency rules, and SDKs for Python and Node.
+Full developer docs are at flo.finance/docs, including a quickstart, full SDK reference for every endpoint (mint, redeem, positions, borrow, bridge, fees), webhook events, idempotency rules, and client libraries for TypeScript (Node.js) and Python.

 How is Flo Finance audited?

-Smart contracts are audited by Sherlock, Hellborn, and Cantina.
-Proof-of-reserves snapshots are published every block on-chain, with an independent attestor diffing broker-side positions against the contract's total supply.
-If the diff drifts past two basis points, new mints halt automatically until the SPV operator reconciles.
+Smart contracts are audited by four independent firms: Sherlock, Halborn, Cantina, and Cyfrin.
+Proof of reserves runs on a two-layer daily cadence: a daily Merkle-root snapshot at 00:00 UTC posted on-chain, and a daily third-party attestation by Accountable served via public API, diffing broker-side positions against the contract's total supply.
+If the diff drifts past two basis points, new mints halt automatically until the SPC operator reconciles.

 Where is Flo Finance based?